 As mentioned in previous blogs, we’ve been working on new report formatting and have been going live with these new reports on a rolling basis through Q1.
 One of these new reports is titled the “Suite3 MSP Patch Report” which is to serve as an executive summary of the overall patch health status of your environment.
 This report provides data on one page, in two parts.

 The first portion of the report shows the patch percentage of systems in the environment.
 In a recent report of our environment, 67.4% of all systems were 100% patched – pretty cool – and they were represented in a big green pie wedge.
 However, 11.6% of our systems were missing over 30% of available patches.
 This is usually for a reason, but in general, we strive for at least 70% of all systems to be 100% patched, and <10% of systems to be under 70% patched, so we have a little work to do in our example to improve those percentages.

-Now there’s a lot more to it than that, and clients that have been receiving our detailed patch report will continue to receive those as well.
-Keep in mind this summary is a snapshot in time – it’s something to verify we are continually working to keep the patch health of every client environment moving forward.
-Managing updates is a moving target, and we’re moving right along with it.
+And there’s a lot more to it than that, so clients that have been receiving our detailed patch report will continue to receive those as well.
+Keep in mind this summary is a snapshot in time – it’s something to verify we are continually working to keep the patch health of every client environment moving forward – and is offered as a verification of our accountability to keeping our client’s data secure.
+Managing updates is a moving target, and we are committed to keep moving right along with it.